sagar-sinha/AR-drone-hack/part1_submission/README.md

 The video you just can be played using the command "make video", or ffplay stream.h264.

-The final submission video can be played using the command "make final_video", or ffplay final_demo.h264, or just by opening the mp4 player of your choice.
+The final video can be played using the command "make final_video", or ffplay final_demo.h264, or just by opening the mp4 player of your choice.

 The mpeg was generate via an online converter with our h264 file